DawoodBhatti/Greenhouse/README.md

 Installation:
 This code is still a working project, however it is currently run on a Raspberry Pi Zero with connected hardware.
 The following are required:

-A Raspberry Pi (Zero) with Debian Buster OS installed.
+Raspberry Pi (Zero) with Debian Buster OS installed.
 Modules in Python: influxdb, Adafruit_DHT

 Credits:
 Ali Bhatti